NelsenEW/espdrone-clients/docs/userguide_client.md

        * *Name:* The name of the parameter or group.
-       * *Type:* The C-type of the variable stored in the Crazyflie (you cannot set values outside this)
+       * *Type:* The C-type of the variable stored in the Espdrone (you cannot set values outside this)
        * *Access:* RW parameters can be written from the client while RO parameters can only be read
        * *Value:* The value of the parameter
     - Group: To make things easier each group has it's members organized as sub-nodes to the group